-My perspective on the complex relationship between students and Generative Al underwent a significant shift a few weeks ago when I spoke with three former students of mine who are now in their second- and third-year undergraduate studies.
-I had intended to show them the concept of a Politics essay assignment I had developed, that incorporated Generative Al based on the PAIR framework.
-I thought they would be enthusiastic about it, seeing me as a forward-thinking teacher who embraces Al rather than opposes it.
-Certainly, being young, they naturally desired to incorporate Generative Al into their learning - why wouldn't they?
+My perspective on the complex relationship between students and Generative Al underwent a significant shift last autumn, after speaking with three former Foundation students who are now in their second and third year undergraduate studies.
+I had intended to show them the concept of a Global Politics essay assignment I had developed, which incorporated Generative AI based on PAIR, a framework developed by KCL Professor Oguz A. Acar.
+The PAIR framework stems from the premise that "instead of prohibiting generative Al tools from our classrooms, we should empower students to harness them" (Acar, 2023).
+Centred around five skills - i.e., problem formulation, exploration, experimentation, critical thinking, willingness to reflect - the PAIR framework incorporates Generative AI into assessment.
+In other words, rather than being stigmatised, this technology is welcome and leveraged strategically to foster core skills.
+I therefore thought the three students would be enthusiastic about it, seeing me as a forward-thinking teacher who embraces Al rather than opposes it.
+Certainly, having grown-up with technology, they would naturally desire to incorporate Generative Al into their learning - why wouldn't they?

 To my surprise, their reaction was sceptical.
 They raised a fundamental question: What if a student doesn't want to use AI?
 What if they prefer to be the sole author of the essay they submit, finding satisfaction in "a sense of pride and ownership"?
 Their unexpected remarks were eye-opening for me.
 Ever since we, educators, began discussing, and sometimes grumbling about, the rise of Generative AI, the prevailing assumption had been that all students were rubbing their hands at the perspective of outsourcing their coursework.
-Learning about my former students' desire to craft their essays using their own intellectual tools made me realise how far my expectations regarding students' learning desires has strayed, a feeling that Generative AI had only exacerbated.
-Sure, the students I spoke with are top-notch, high achieving students, capable of independently writing essays that earn them top grades - it would be naive to think that all students would have reacted the same way to my ideas.
+Learning about the former Foundation students' desire to craft their essays using their own intellectual tools made me realise how far my expectations regarding students' learning desires has strayed, a feeling that Generative AI had only exacerbated.
+Sure, the students I spoke with are high achieving, capable of independently writing essays that earn them top grades - it would be naive to think that all students would have reacted the same way to my ideas.
+As the educational motivation literature highlights (e.g., Dweck 1986), students are driven by distinct goals: some emphasise learning, others prioritise performance.
+Hence, the introduction of Generative AI, which arguably offers a fast track to the production of coursework, will elicit diverse reaction from students.
+After all, the option to 'cheat' has always been available to students; yet not all students choose to resort to academic misconduct.
+Generative Al surely has significantly reduced the time and cost resources 'traditional' academic misconduct practices may require (e.g., professional ghost-writing services for essays and dissertations).
 Still, that conversation was for me a stark reminder that not long ago I was a student myself, yearning for that sense of accomplishment and self-expression.